 6. The rate of malware attacks followed the rate of COVID diagnoses

 An interesting finding from the SonicWall report was that the rate of malware attacks showed some correlation to the rate at which COVID-19 cases were diagnosed.
 For example, when many protective measures were lifted in May and June, both the number of diagnosed COVID-19 cases and the number of malware attacks started rising.

 The SonicWall report observed at least 20 COVID-19-related threats.
 These included Corona Anti-Locker Ultimate (data-stealing malware), a Remote Access Trojan (RAT) posing as a COVID-19-related document and distributed via spam, and spam emails purporting to concern a COVID-19 relief package but actually contain a malicious executable file.

 8. One COVID-19 vaccine scam email was reported 1,000 times in 24 hours

-The email, which appears to be sent by the NHS, includes a link to an invitation to receive the COVID-19 vaccine.
-Upon accepting, victims are prompted to enter personal details and banking information.
+The email, which appears to be sent by the NHS, included a link to an invitation to receive the COVID-19 vaccine.
+Upon accepting, victims were prompted to enter personal details and banking information.
 The email was reported more than 1,000 times in a single 24-hour period.

 9. In the UK, 28% of incidents relate to the country’s coronavirus response